 - Identify the key features of the disciplines relevant to your major.

 - Develop a plan of study and statement of purpose.

 - Formulate strategies for integrating knowledge across disciplines.

-You will explore these themes by analyzing TED Talks on such issues as the disappearance of bees and by delving into multidisciplinary approaches to understanding the origins of prejudice and discrimination or trends in migration.
+You will explore these themes by analyzing TED Talks on such issues as the disappearance of bees, epidemics of urban violence, and the prevention of HIV/AIDS.

 All students intending to apply to the Individualized Major Program should first meet with an Individualized Major Program advisor prior to enrolling in this course.
 It is open by permission number only.
 Please contact us for more information.